 Jacob Hendrickson (2015- present)

 Dr. Timothy Chute (2016 - present)

 Saigon South International School is fully accredited by the Western Association of Schools and Colleges (WASC), which is based in the USA.
-SSIS’s last visit was a mid-term visit in the spring of 2013.
-The next full accreditation is scheduled for the 2016-2017 school year, the visiting committee scheduled to arrive in March 2017.
+SSIS’s last visit was a full re-accreditation in the spring of 2017.
+The next mid-term accreditation is scheduled for the 2019-2020 school year.

 The East Asia Regional Council of Overseas Schools (EARCOS) is an organization of 149 member schools in East Asia.
 These schools have a total of more than 100,000 EC to 12th grade students.
 EARCOS also has 173 associate members—textbook and software publishers and distributors, universities, financial planners, architectural firms, insurance companies, youth organizations, etc.— and over 33 individual members.

 Membership in EARCOS is open to elementary and secondary schools in East Asia which offer an educational program using English as the primary language of instruction, and to other organizations, institutions, and individuals interested in the objectives and purposes of the Council.

 SSIS administrators and teacher participate in many EARCOS conferences and professional development sessions during the year.

 The National Association of Independent Schools (NAIS) is a nonprofit membership association that provides services to more than 1,800 schools and associations of schools in the United States and abroad, including more than 1,500 independent private K-12 schools in the U.S. Independent schools are non-profit private schools that are independent in philosophy: each is driven by a unique mission.
 They are also independent in the way they are managed and financed: each is governed by an independent board of trustees and each is primarily supported through tuition payments and charitable contributions.
 SSIS is a private, independent, international school and an affiliate of NAIS.